SpeedShifter/grunt-static-i18next/README.md

 Language to translate assets.
 By default, files will be translated to languages, defined in locale dir.

 #### options.langInFilename
-Type: `String`
+Type: `String` or `boolean`
 Default value: `false`

-If you want not to place translated files in lang folders, but to place lang string in filename, specify langInFilename as string.
+If you don't want to place translated files in lang folders, but expect it to be placed in filename, set `langInFilename` to `true` or specify as delimiter string (default is `.`).

+#### options.singleLang
+Type: `boolean`
+Default value: `false`

+If one Language used, and you dont want to add it's name into path or name of translated files.

+#### options.splitNamespace
+Type: `boolean`
+Default value: `false`

+Set to true, if translated files should be generated per each Namespace.
+Additionally set `options.i18next.ns.defaultNs` to set fallback namespace `options.i18next: {
+   ns: {
+     defaultNs: 'ns.common'
+   }
+  }
+`

+#### options.nsInFilename
+Type: `String` or `boolean`
+Default value: `false`
+*Ignored if options.splitNamespace is not set as true

+If you don't want to place translated files in Namespace folders, but expect it to be placed in filename, set `nsInFilename` to `true` or specify as delimiter string (default is `.`).

 ## Tests